amanda132/W4111Notes/physical_design.md

 ![](https://github.com/pyw2102/w4111ScribedNotes/blob/master/Physical-Design/valuereadpersec.png?raw=true)

-## Pragmatics of Databases
-- Most databases are pretty small
+## What’s Best?
+Depends on Application
+**Small databases:**
 - All global daily weather since 1929:20GB
 - 2000 US Census: 200GB
-- 2009 english wikipedia: 14GB (you can fit this in your laptop!)
+- 2009 english wikipedia: 14GB
-- You don’t have to have Google infrastructure to do interesting things.
+- Easily fits on an SSD or in RAM
+**Very Big database:**
+- Sensors easily generate TBs of data/day
+- Boeing 787 generates 1⁄2 TB per flight
+- Disk has best cost-capacity ratio
+- SSDs help reduce read variance

+## Strategies for Fast Data Access
+We have seen that there is a  difference between random and sequential access.
+Therefore, we want to optimize for sequential accesses.

+We want to optimize the amount of data we can sequentially access.
+Disk drive can do pre-fetching.
+If you are sequentially reading some data in a file that store sequentially on disk, then disk driver can just start reading ahead.
+E.g. doing data processing and pause it, next time you read the next data, it will already be there because it has already fetched it for you.

 ## What is the API between data base system and disk?
 - API is centered around a page, a fixed size block of data.
 This is the unit we pass around.
 We want to amortize the cost of having to move that arm.